ckkok/gts-tools/is-sg-phone-number-valid/README.md

 ```
 {
-  "phoneNumber": string,
+  "number": string,
   "isValid": boolean
 }
 ```

-- `phoneNumber`: the given phone number string to be validated
+- `number`: the given phone number string to be validated
 - `isValid`: true if the phone number conforms to IMDA's National Numbering Plan, and false otherwise.
 This does not guarantee that the number is in use.

 ## Dependencies